Brasil-Rental-Karts/brk-backend/src/migrations/README.md

 # Database Migrations

-This directory contains database migrations for the karting management system.
+This directory contains database migrations for the simplified karting management system.

 ## Migration Structure